Shopify/asls/README.md

 3. Run `direnv allow` in this directory
 4. Run `elixir --version` and verify that the version reported is `1.10.4`

+### Building

+To build the language server:

+1. Run `make mix` to install dependencies
+2. Run `make build` to build the language server binary, it will be placed under `bin/asls`

 ## Releasing